bpptkg/bulletin/docs/get_started.rst

     cp .env.example .env
     vim .env

-Edit .env file according to your need.
+Edit ``.env`` file according to your need.
 We have included a description in each variable setting.
 So, you know which required variable you have to edit.
-If you are using Docker container, create .env file from .env.docker.example instead of .env.example.
+If you are using Docker container, create ``.env`` file from ``.env.docker.example`` instead of ``.env.example``.

 Migrate the database: ::